fereshtehaghaei/Python-Challenge/README.md

 ![](Images/revenue-per-lead.png)

-* Create a Python script to analyze the financial records of a company that will be provided as data set called[budget_data.csv](PyBank/Resources/budget_data.csv).
-The dataset is composed of two columns: `Date` and `Profit/Losses`.
+* Created a Python script to analyze the financial records of a company that will be provided as data set called [budget_data.csv](PyBank/Resources/budget_data.csv).

+* The dataset is composed of two columns: `Date` and `Profit/Losses`.

 * The Python script will analyze the financial records to calculate each of the following: